LECTURES AND WORKSHOPS

 Anecdote V: 352-353 from al-Isfahani’s Book of Songs

-This is a very interesting anecdote where the perfection of musical arts (singing, lute performance, composition, poetry, history, theory) includes dancing.
+This is an intriguing anecdote where the perfection of musical arts (singing, lute performance, composition, poetry, history, theory) includes dancing.

 TARAB: GENERAL INTRODUCTION